Stody: Stody Estate

-Stody Estate, The Earl of Lothian owned this estate in the latter part of the nineteenth century along with the nearby Blickling Estate.
+The Earl of Lothian owned Stody Estate in the latter part of the nineteenth century along with the nearby Blickling Estate.
 In 1932 the estate was purchased by Lord Rothermere who built the existing house after the original house was largely destroyed by fire.
 The estate was sold to George Knight and Fritz Knight in 1941 and is farmed by George Knight's stepson's family today.
 The land is all in hand.
 By today's standards the farm is quite diverse, but 40 years ago the estate was well known for its pedigree herds and flocks, fruit farm, poultry and flowers.

 Stody Lodge Gardens open each year in May.
-The gardens consist of 10 acre of Rhododendron and Azalea gardens.
+The gardens consist of 10 acre of rhododendron and azalea gardens.